learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

      - [ ] Each project member should commit at least once
    - [ ] A Jupyter notebook targeted to a technical audience that contains
      - [ ] Clean and commented code so an independent party can replicate your analysis and justify your analytical choices
-   - [ ] Your final joined and cleaned dataset that was used for analysis
+   - [ ] Your final joined and cleaned dataset that was used for analysis.
+   - [ ] The packages or methods used to perform stastistical analysis.
    - [ ] A narrative Jupyter notebook targeted to a non-technical audience that provides:
      - [ ] The purpose of your analysis and why it matters
-     - [ ] 4 well annotated visualizations created using Matplotlib/Seaborn
+     - [ ] 4 well annotated visualizations
-     - [ ] 2 meaningful summary tables
-     - [ ] **At least two actionable insights**
+     - [ ] Statement of your hypotheses and conclusions
    - [ ] A pdf of 8 - 10 slides used in a presentation targeting non-technical audience
      - [ ] Apply consistent and effective formatting to create a “professional” appearance
      - [ ] Write an abbreviated high-level overview of methodology